Updated June 30, 2023

-A typical Software Incident Management begins from a person or a team who uses the software and finds misbehavior in the software system.
-Sometimes, there can be issues observed in the legacy systems or even the third party systems which are integrated with the main software unit.
-Any and all related issues concerning the successful functioning of the software system can be categorized as an Incident.
-The users of the software will have access to raise the incident, usually using a software incident management tool.
+A typical Software Incident Management begins with a person or a team who uses the software and finds misbehavior in the software system.
+Occasionally, issues may arise in legacy systems or third-party systems integrated with the main software unit.
+Incidents encompass any issues that arise in the software system, regardless of whether they occur in legacy systems or third-party components.
+Software users can raise incidents, typically using a software incident management tool.

 These incidents are then directed to the person/ team who created the functionality if it is an ongoing development process.
-If the software is up and running, then the incidents are assigned to the team who are maintaining the software to be run without any glitch.
-All the incidents that are created go through a definite set of management lifecycle stages, in order to be addressed and resolved.
-Like any other management process, the Incident Management process also consists of multiple lifecycle stages, which are essentially imperative for a flawless incident processing flow, so as to ensure the quality of the software product.
+Like any other management process, the Incident Management process also consists of multiple lifecycle stages, which are imperative for a flawless incident processing flow, to ensure the software product’s quality.